PDF Metadata Forensics and Document Image Authentication

 Several cross-checks are standard practice in EXIF reconciliation.
 First, camera clock drift: every digital camera's clock runs slightly fast or slow, and some cameras ship with the clock unset (defaulting to 2000-01-01 or similar).
 A sequence of photographs that claim to document a scene in chronological order should show monotonically increasing timestamps with intervals consistent with what the claimed sequence required.
 Gaps or reversals in the sequence are forensically significant.
 Second, GPS-timestamp reconciliation: the GPS EXIF block includes both a GPS timestamp (UTC, from the GPS satellite signal) and a local time (from the camera clock).
 If these two timestamps are inconsistent by more than the expected clock drift, the GPS metadata or the local timestamp has been altered.
 Third, the thumbnail-main image consistency check: EXIF thumbnails are generated by the camera at capture and embedded in the EXIF block.
 If the main image has been cropped, rotated, or edited, the thumbnail may retain the original uncropped framing, providing an independent reference image of what the camera originally captured.

 In Indian forensic casework, EXIF analysis is conducted under the CFSL (Central Forensic Science Laboratory) technical guidelines for digital image examination, which reference the SWGMAT guidelines as the international standard.
 In the UK, the Digital Imaging and CCTV Analysis Faculty of the Forensic Science Regulator has published technical guidance on image metadata analysis as part of its Digital Forensics suite.
 US federal examiners follow SWGMAT (Scientific Working Group for Materials Analysis) and NIST guidelines, with case-specific methodology challenged under Daubert and assessed against the four Daubert criteria (testing, error rate, peer review, general acceptance).
+The admissibility gatekeeping process, Daubert hearing structure, the role of error rates and PCAST-style validation demands, and the examiner's obligations under FRE 702, is common ground with expert witness testimony and cognitive bias mitigation.

 Copy-move detection assumes the manipulated region was taken directly from elsewhere in the image (or from a source JPEG) without scaling or rotation.
 Modern compositing workflows frequently use perspective correction, warping, and colour grading that break the block-level similarity assumptions underlying naive copy-move algorithms.
 Keypoint-based methods handle moderate rotation and scaling but fail under large affine transforms or when the forger applies deliberate noise to break feature matching.

 AI-generated textures (Stable Diffusion inpainting, DALL-E inpainting, Midjourney Outpainting) synthesise photorealistic pixel values from a text prompt or a mask, producing regions with no prior JPEG compression history and no copied source.
 ELA typically shows these regions as having low error levels (consistent with a single high-quality save), not elevated error levels, which is the opposite of what a naive interpretation would flag as suspicious.
 Examiners must understand that low ELA error in a specific region could indicate a synthesised (AI-generated) patch rather than a pristine original.
+The broader challenge posed by GAN-generated signatures, diffusion-model document synthesis, and the forensic toolkit now deployed against AI-fabricated materials is the subject of AI-generated documents, deepfake signatures, and image manipulation detection.

 The response from the forensic science community has been to move toward ensemble methods: combining ELA, copy-move detection, JPEG ghost, PRNU camera fingerprint analysis, and neural network-based detection (trained on large compositing datasets) into a joint decision framework rather than relying on any single technique.
 Research groups at the University of Erlangen-Nuremberg (Germany), UC Berkeley (US), and the Alan Turing Institute (UK) are active in this space, and several publications from 2022 to 2025 report detection accuracy above 90 per cent on held-out composite datasets for ensemble methods, though accuracy degrades significantly against adversarially constructed forgeries designed to defeat specific detectors.